-At the heart of our area is the core offer of Walworth Road, the Elephant and Castle Shopping Centre, and East Street market where most people living within the boundary area shop, socialise and conduct much of their daily business.
-The Shopping Centre provides a natural end to the arterial route of the Walworth Rd.
+At the heart of our area is the core offer of Walworth Road, East Street market where most people living within the boundary area shop, socialise and conduct much of their daily business.
 The railway viaduct running approximately the length of the area is another connecting feature of planning significance providing retail, employment and leisure opportunities.

-The proposed boundary will enable us to take a grounded and joined up approach to planning and development at the Elephant and Castle and assist the Local Authority to implement the Elephant and Castle Opportunity Area Planning Framework.
+The proposed boundary will enable us to take a grounded and joined up approach to planning and development of the proposed area.
 For example, we would like to improve the connectivity of the area through green links.
-Within the boundary area there is a strong identification with the Elephant and Castle and Walworth as tested through our outreach programme.
-There is particular merit including in our area the whole of Walworth with its shared historic character and heritage and not allowing Walworth Road to be a barrier.
+Within the boundary area there is a strong identification with the Walworth area as tested through our outreach programme.
+There is particular merit including in our area East and West Walworth with its shared historic character and heritage and not allowing Walworth Road to be a barrier.